spectrocloud/librarium/docs/docs-content/clusters/edge/third-party-integrations/tailscale.md

 :::info

 Due to how the immutable OS in Palette Edge works, we must specify the `--hostname` parameter for Tailscale to prevent devices registering with `localhost` as their device names.
 In the above example, we emulate the default device naming behavior of Palette Edge by reading the motherboard's product UUID from `/sys/class/dmi/id/product_uuid` and prefixing this value with `edge-` to form the final hostname.

-If you use the `deviceUIDPaths` parameter in the user-data to [adjust the automatic naming](https://docs.spectrocloud.com/clusters/edge/edge-configuration/installer-reference#device-id-uid-parameters) of your Edge devices, you should also adjust the above content to generate the same hostname that matches your custom configuration.
+If you use the `deviceUIDPaths` parameter in the user-data to [adjust the automatic naming](https://docs.spectrocloud.com/clusters/edge/edge-configuration/installer-reference#device-id-uid-parameters) of your Edge devices, you can adjust the above content to generate the same hostname that matches your custom configuration.

-While it is not required for hostnames in Tailscale to identically match with the real hostnames of your Palette Edge devices, it will make it easier to use `kubectl` over Tailscale when they are identical.
+Matching the hostnames in Tailscale with the Edge host names in Palette is not a hard requirement though.

 :::

 ## Generate a new set of Edge artifacts

+Follow the remaining steps of the [Edge artifacts creation instructions](https://docs.spectrocloud.com/clusters/edge/edgeforge-workflow/palette-canvos#instructions) to generate the device installation ISO and the provider images.

 ## Flash your Edge device(s) with the newly generated ISO

+Boot your Edge device with the generated ISO to prepare your Edge host.
+When the procedure completes, let your Edge device boot to the Registration mode at least once.
+This will start up Tailscale and register the device.
+The device should now show up in your Tailscale Machines list.